POSITION TITLE: Team Lead, Peer Health Educator

 - 1-page outline or calendar naming all the activities and events that will take place during this time

-- A 1-2 page explanation sheet that describes the activities proposed.
-Format suggested: Date/Time, Name of Activity, Learning Outcome(s), Delivered By
+- An explanation sheet that describes the activities proposed.
+Format suggested: Date/Time, Name of Activity, Learning Outcome(s), Delivered By (Max two pages)

 - Prepare a budget of materials/costs if necessary